sdsc-hpc-training-org/Expanse-Notebooks/README.md

 For example, in the `numpy_intro.ipynb`, the list of moduels will look like this:

 ```
-#Module Needed:[MPT:  pull code from the actual notebook and show it here]
+Required Modules for the Jupyter Notebook
-#numpy, add, matplotlib, collections, Counter
+Module: numpy, add, matplotlib, collections, Counter

+Before running the notebook, we need to load the following modules.

+import numpy as np
+from operator import add
+import matplotlib.pyplot as plt
+import collections
-import ....
+from collections import Counter
 ```
 Check that these modules are installed and available in the Jupyter environment.
 You can do this by defining the environment beforehand using command-line options.